dmazine/arch-linux-install/README.md

 HOOKS="base udev resume autodetect modconf block filesystems keyboard fsck"
 ```

-Note: LVM users should add the resume hook after lvm2.
+Note: LVM users should add the `resume` hook after `lvm2`.

-Remember to rebuild the initramfs for these changes to take effect.
+Remember to rebuild the `initramfs` for these changes to take effect.

 ```
 # mkinitcpio -p linux
 ```

-* When an initramfs with the systemd hook is used, a resume mechanism is already provided, and no further hooks need to be added.
+* When an `initramfs` with the `systemd` hook is used, a resume mechanism is already provided, and no further hooks need to be added.

 ## SSD Optimization